GitHuberlandYann/Cores/README.md

 ## Multiplayer
 Multiplayer is available on this project.
 It uses UDP sockets and was structured with the project [VOX](https://github.com/GitHuberlandYann/VOX.git) in mind, as my goal is to implement multiplayer on the local network for my minecraft clone.
 I first made a [multiplayer game of chess](https://github.com/GitHuberlandYann/multiChesser.git), by using TCP sockets, but after reading these [great articles about Game Networking](https://gafferongames.com/categories/game-networking/) by Glenn Fiedler, I chose to turn myself towards UDP sockets, and this project was born.

 To enable multiplayer, press F3, then click on the MULTIPLAYER button, it will open a new Gui window.
 You can then either host a server or join an existing one on your local network.
-(For now Gui is not completely implemented, but goal is to later be able to select ip of host you want to connect to)
+Once connected to a server, you can only control one Core, whose gui window you can open and close by pressing 1.
+There can be up to 8 other cores than yours on the screen, each controlled by another client on the server.

 ## Controls
 When the program starts, there is one core at the center of the window, emitting particles.